gayathrinamasivayam/capturetocaption/ProductCaptions/README.md

-src/tain.py - program can run some of the data preprocessing  which includes preprocessing text, removing duplicate images and subselecting a portion of their training dataset by eliminating training data that is noisy and finallt training the data
+src/tain.py - program can run some of the data preprocessing  which includes preprocessing text, removing duplicate images and subselecting a portion of their training dataset by eliminating training data that is noisy and train the data

 src/augmentation.py - program that can provide augmented data given an existing training dataset with images and caption pairs, it can provide an additional augmented dataset